bsrstone/BIOL-3295/README.md

 # Announcements
 - Assignment 3 is posted.
-It is due Friday Nov 15.
+It is due Tues Nov 19.
-- There is no lab on Wednesday this week.
-- Count the ducks and submit your pull request.
-See me this week if you need help.
-- Reading: Vandermeer and Goldberg, Metapopulations. p142-151
-- Andow et al. 1990.
-Spread of invading organisms.
-Available on Brightspace.
+- This weeks lab requires `ImageJ`.
+If you haven't already, please install this software: https://imagej.nih.gov/ij/download.html or https://imagej.net/Downloads.

 ## R Help
 - The pirates guide to R pretty good: https://bookdown.org/ndphillips/YaRrr/